Sawall-Lab/Lab_management/4_Water_quality_analyses/Total_Alkalinity_CO3/Metrohm_Titrator_&_Tiamo_Software.md

 - pH testing strips can be ordered online or off-island.
 -	HCl can be ordered through Lab Operations ([Yasah Pitcher](ypitcher@bios.asu.edu), [Jess Godfrey](Jessica_Godfrey@bios.asu.edu)).
 -	Metrohm solutions and parts (KCl solution, etc.) can be purchased through their [website](https://www.metrohm.com/en.html).
+- Gloves can be purchased through the front desk at reception or through Lab Operations ([Yasah Pitcher](ypitcher@bios.asu.edu), [Jess Godfrey](Jessica_Godfrey@bios.asu.edu)).
+    - If from reception must be charged to the Lab, ask Yvonne for the appropriate bank account code.

 <h2 id="Making_Titrant">Making Titrant</h2>

 Use fresh MQ and clean glassware!